LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 );
 ```

-In the above code, you made imports for required modules, set up your `LRAuthProvider` component with parameters `appname` and `apikeys` from your `.env` file; and also created your redirect URI.
+In the above code, you made imports for required modules, set up your `LRAuthProvider` component with parameters `appname` and `apikeys` from your `.env` file, and also created your redirect URI.
 In this case, it is equal to your current `window.location.origin`, which is the URL of the webpage -- in this case, it is our localhost.

 Localhosts are whitelisted by default.
 If you're building your app using a hosted site, you have to whitelist the URL in your dashboard.
 The entry component in the code is set to the `App` component.